mmarengo/jwst_offset/README.md

 # jwst_offset
-Calculatin for offset target acquisition with JWST/MIRI.
+Calculate offset for target acquisition with JWST/MIRI.